- Metrics can be defined as “STANDARDS OF MEASUREMENT”.

 This 16.8% value can also be called test case efficiency %, which depends upon the total number of test cases that uncovered defects

 Defect Slippage Ratio:

-Number of defects slipped (reported from production) v/s number of defects reported during execution.
+The number of defects slipped (reported from production) v/s number of defects reported during execution.

 - Number of Defects Slipped / (Number of Defects Raised – Number of Defects Withdrawn)

-So, Slippage Ratio is
+So, the Slippage Ratio is

 [21/(267-17) ] X 100 = 8.4%

-Number of requirements agreed v/s number of requirements changed.
+The number of requirements agreed v/s number of requirements changed.

 - (Number of Requirements Added + Deleted + Modified) *100 / Number of Original Requirements

 - Ensure that the requirements are normalized or defined properly while estimating